catseye/ellsync/README.md

 <img align="right" src="images/ellsync-logo.png?raw=true" />

-ellsync is an opinionated poka-yoke for rsync.
+**`ellsync`** is an opinionated poka-yoke for rsync.

-*   **opinionated**: it was designed for a particular use case for rsync (offline backups).
+*   [opinionated][]: it was designed for a particular use case for rsync (offline backups).
-*   **poka-yoke**: it exposes a restricted interface to rsync, which prevents using it in dangerous ways.
+*   [poka-yoke][]: it exposes a restricted interface to rsync, which prevents using it in dangerous ways.

-It also happens to provide some convenience, since the restricted interface can be accessed by shorthand form, but the real purpose is to increase safety.
-(I've been burned more than once using `rsync` incorrectly.)
+Because the restricted interface that `ellsync` presents can be accessed by shorthand form, it also happens to provide some convenience over using `rsync` directly — but its real purpose is to increase safety.
+(I've been burned more than once when I've made a mistake using `rsync`.)

 Quick start
 -----------